We all are familiar with the word ‘magnet’ and so with the term ‘magnetic materials. In general, we know that every matter is magnetic.

-Ferrimagnetic: In these materials, there exists strong but negative interaction between the sub-lattices of the structure thus there is an antiparallel arrangement.
+In these materials, there exists strong but negative interaction between the sub-lattices of the structure thus, there is an antiparallel arrangement.

-This gives rise to the spontaneous magnetic field.
-So, the materials that possess a spontaneous magnetic field on applying an external magnetic field are known as ferrimagnetic.
+Further, this gives rise to the spontaneous magnetic field.
+So, the materials that possess a spontaneous magnetic field on applying an external magnetic field are ferrimagnetic.